ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 A few notes:

 1. Place the keymap code somewhere in you Neovim startup configuration (e.g. `init.lua`, `init.vim`, etc.).
-   If you have a Lua-based config and need help running Vimscript from within Lua files, just enclose the Vimscript within `vim.cmd[[]]`, e.g.
+   If you have a Lua-based config and need help running Vimscript from within Lua files, just enclose the Vimscript within a multiline string and pass it to `vim.cmd`, e.g.

    ```lua
    -- Any Lua config file, e.g. init.lua